 - Digital leadership

 The future is digital — for you, your competitors, your employees, and your potential customers.
-By cultivating and leveraging these 8 organizational capabilities, you’ll breed engaged employees, gain a competitive advantage, and be in a better position to take the lead in the new digital era.
+By cultivating and leveraging these eight organizational capabilities, you’ll increase employee engagement, gain a competitive advantage, and be in a better position to take the lead in the new digital era.